Schepp/schepp.dev/posts/running-webkit-on-windows.md

 * WebRTC
 * Webcam support
 * Web Payments API
-* Service Workers
 * Objectstore blob support
 * Web SQL

-Looking though the list, missing Service Worker and video codec support seem the worst to me.
+Looking though the list, only the missing video codec support is a bummer.
 The rest it pretty much irrelevant for the average site.

 Have fun!